Note: Entry into the Medical Illustration Graduate Program (MIGP) occurs only in the Fall semester, which starts in

-Recommendations (which include a reference form and a letter of recommendation) from three individuals are required.
+Recommendations (which include both completion of the reference form and a letter of recommendation) from three individuals are required.
 Referees should be individuals qualified to critically assess the applicant's prior academic (usually college professors), employment, artistic, research and/or clinical experience (clinical or research supervisor/manager) and qualifications (as applicable) as well as the applicant's potential as a graduate student in the field/program selected.

 Recommendations can be submitted online only.
 Within the application, you will provide the names and current email addresses for three individuals you have asked to serve as your recommenders.
 Once your application is submitted, each recommender will receive an email notification directing them to the online site where they can complete their recommendation.
 To change a recommender after the application has been submitted, log into your ApplyWeb (CollegeNet) account and make updates.
 Status updates of your recommenders' submissions will be provided to you directly from ApplyWeb (CollegeNet).

 Official Test of English as a Foreign Language (TOEFL) test scores are required for applicants whose first language is not English.
 More detailed information about required minimum scores can be found at the Office of Admissions, International.
 The institution code for submission of TOEFL scores to Augusta University is 5406.
 Please do not select a department code.

 Exemption from the TOEFL requirement is allowed for graduate students who submit proof of earning a baccalaureate degree from a regionally accredited U.S. college/university where English is the language of instruction.